-The Telecommunications Regulations of the PRC, or the Telecommunications Regulations, promulgated by the State Council on September 25, 2000 and amended on February 6, 2016, provide a regulatory framework for telecommunications services providers in the PRC.
-The Telecommunications Regulations require telecommunications services providers to obtain an operating license prior to the commencement of their operations.
-The Telecommunications Regulations categorize telecommunications services into basic telecommunication services and value-added telecommunications services.
-According to the Catalog of Telecommunications Business, attached to the Telecommunications Regulations, information services provided via fixed network, mobile network and Internet fall within value-added telecommunications services.
-In July 2006, the Ministry of Information Industry, the predecessor of the MIIT, issued the Circular on Strengthening the Administration of Foreign Investment in the Operation of Value-added Telecommunications Business, which prohibits holders of these services licenses from leasing, transferring or selling their licenses in any form, or providing any resource, sites or facilities, to any foreign investors intending to conduct such businesses in China.
+The Telecommunications Regulations of the PRC, promulgated by the State Council on September 25, 2000 and amended on February 6, 2016, provide a regulatory framework for telecommunications services providers in the PRC.
+These regulations require telecommunications services providers to obtain an operating license prior to the commencement of their operations.
+These regulations categorize telecommunications services into basic telecommunication services and value-added telecommunications services.
+According to these regulations, information services provided via fixed network, mobile network and Internet fall within value-added telecommunications services.
+In July 2006, the Ministry of Information Industry, the predecessor of the Ministry of Industry and Information Technology, issued the Circular on Strengthening the Administration of Foreign Investment in the Operation of Value-added Telecommunications Business, which prohibits holders of these services licenses from leasing, transferring or selling their licenses in any form, or providing any resource, sites or facilities, to any foreign investors intending to conduct such businesses in China.

-In July 2017, the MIIT promulgated the Administrative Measures on Telecommunications Business Operating Licenses.
-Under these regulations, a commercial operator of value-added telecommunications services must first obtain a license for value-added telecommunications business, or VATS License, from the MIIT or its provincial level counterparts.
+In July 2017, the Ministry of Industry and Information Technology promulgated the Administrative Measures on Telecommunications Business Operating Licenses.
+Under these regulations, a commercial operator of value-added telecommunications services must first obtain a license for valueadded telecommunications business from the Ministry of Industry and Information Technology or its provincial level counterparts.

 Foreign ownership of internet-based businesses, such as distribution of online information, is subject to restrictions under current PRC laws and regulations.
-For example, unless otherwise provided, foreign investors are generally not allowed to own more than 50% of the equity interests in a value-added telecommunication service provider (except for e-commerce, domestic multi-party communication, storage and forwarding and call center) in accordance with the Special Administrative Measures for Foreign Investment Access, the Negative List (2021), which was promulgated by the MOFCOM and the NDRC on December 27, 2021 and became effective on January 1, 2022.
-Foreign direct investment in telecommunications companies in China is governed by the Provisions on the Administration of Foreign-Invested Telecommunications Enterprises, which was promulgated by the State Council on December 11, 2001 and amended on September 10, 2008, February 6, 2016, and April 7, 2022, respectively.
 These regulations require that the foreign investors may acquire up to 50% equity interests in foreign-invested value-added telecommunications enterprises in China.
-PRC regulations impose sanctions for engaging in commercial internet information services, which is a sub-set of value-added telecommunication business, without a value-added telecommunication service license for internet content provider, or the ICP License, and sanctions for engaging in the operation of online data processing and transaction processing, which is another sub-set of value-added telecommunication business, without a value-added telecommunication service license for online data processing and transaction processing, or the ODPTP License.
+PRC regulations impose sanctions for engaging in commercial internet information services, which is a sub-set of value-added telecommunication business, without a value-added telecommunication service license for internet content provider, and sanctions for engaging in the operation of online data processing and transaction processing, which is another sub-set of value-added telecommunication service license for online data processing and transaction processing and transaction processing.
 These sanctions include rectification orders and warnings from the PRC communication administrations, fines, confiscation of illegal gains, and suspension or termination of operating of the websites and mobile applications in question.

-Furthermore, as we are providing mobile applications to mobile device users, it is uncertain if any of our subsidiaries will be required to obtain a separate operating license in addition to the VATS License.
-We have not applied for such separate license since we have not obtained the VATS License.
-We cannot assure you that we will not be required to apply for an operating license for our mobile applications in the future.
+Furthermore, as we are providing mobile applications to mobile device users, it is uncertain if any of our subsidiaries will be required to obtain a separate operating license in addition to the value-added telecommunication business operation license.
+We have not applied for such separate license since we have not obtained the value-added telecommunication business operation license.
 See "Item 3.
 Key Information-D. Risk Factors-Risks Related to Doing Business in China-We may be adversely affected by the complexity, uncertainties and changes in PRC regulation of internet-related businesses and companies, and any lack of requisite approvals, licenses or permits applicable to our business may have a material adverse effect on our business and results of operations."